Donuts (album): Release and promotion

-Donuts was ready to be released by October 2005, but according to Stones Throw, their distributor, EMI, "didn't think a weird, difficult instrumental album by an underground producer would move the projected 10,000 copies", since Dilla's previous album, Champion Sound, failed to achieve commercial success.
-Later the label came to an understanding with the distributor and the album was set for release in early February 2006, along with a bonus single "Signs".
+Donuts was ready to be released by October 2005, but experienced delays as their distributor, EMI, was not convinced that the album would sell past 10,000 copies following Champion Sound's commercial failure.
+Later, the label came to an understanding with the distributor and the album was set for release in early February 2006, alongside "Signs", a bonus single.
 Donuts was released on February 7, 2006, J Dilla's 32nd birthday.
 To celebrate this, his friends, Madlib, Peanut Butter Wolf, Egon, and J Rocc, visited his house.
 Although J Dilla was generally energetic despite his health condition, he was mumbling and gesturing weakly during that day.
 Three days later, on February 10, 2006, he died at his home in Los Angeles, California.
 According to his mother, the cause was cardiac arrest.

-The album's cover was designed by Stones Throw art director, Jeff Jank.
+Jeff Jank, Stone Throw art director, designed the album cover.
 Due to the state of Dilla's health at the time, it was not possible to compose a new photo for the album's cover.
-Instead, a photo from some raw footage of Dilla hanging out at MED's video shoot for his single, "Push" was used.
-The raw footage was submitted from director Andrew Gura to Jeff Jank.
-Seeing the photo, Maureen Yancey stated that she thought this photo perfectly captured her son's spirit.
+Instead, a still frame from a videotape of Dilla hanging out at MED's video shoot for his single, "Push," was used.
+The raw footage was submitted by director Andrew Gura to Jank.
+Viewing the photo, Maureen Yancey stated that she thought this photo perfectly captured her son's spirit.
 The album's title came from J Dilla's personal fondness for donuts.

-Dilla's death, three days after the album's release, was widely mourned by the hip hop community, including all those who worked with him in the past and the years closer to his death, especially Detroit's hip-hop community (which included rapper Proof, a friend and associate of Dilla's, who died soon after Dilla).

 Donuts: J Rocc's Picks

-To promote the album, Stones Throw, in association with Guitar Center and Adult Swim, released a limited edition EP called Donuts EP: J. Rocc's Picks.
-The EP contained five extended versions of Donuts instrumentals and the bonus track, "Signs".
+To promote the album, Stones Throw, in association with Guitar Center and Adult Swim, released a limited edition EP called Donuts EP: J. Rocc's Picks The EP contained five extended versions of Donuts instrumentals and the bonus track, "Signs".
 Copies of the EP were given away on Winter Music Conference (WMC) 2006 and South by Southwest (SXSW) 2006.
 The label later started selling digital versions of the EP on their official site.